Are Beagles Good Family Dogs? (All You Need to Know) Skip to content

 • Chemical preservatives like Ethoxyquin, BHA, and BHT

-Things to look for in good canned food options:
+What to look for in a good canned option:

 • Natural preservatives such as vitamin C or E